open-o11y/opentelemetry-ruby/instrumentation/redis/README.md

 ## Usage

-To install dfiohgoiherpihegpihg with the name of the instrumentation.
+To install dfiohgoihefghuopdfghiusdhf the instrumentation.

 ```ruby
 OpenTelemetry::SDK.configure do |c|